gentlee/redux-light/README.md

 # redux-light
-Redux without any boilerplate :nerd_face:.
+Simplified redux without any boilerplate :nerd_face:.

 Currently based on [redux](https://github.com/reactjs/redux) (c) Dan Abramov and compatible with all libraries that depend on it, such as `react-redux` etc. Just use `redux-light`'s store instead of `redux`'s store.